Waterloo campaign: Ligny through Wavre to Waterloo: French reconnaissance and inactivity

 The Prussian retreat, in good order and along routes where only minor roads (as opposed to high roads) were available, was met by French inactivity.
 At dawn on 17 June, French vedettes were within .5 mi of Prussian III Corps' rearguard.
 The French did not conduct patrols, and missed the opportunity to observe the direction of the rearguard's withdrawal after sunrise.
 Pajol's detachment, perhaps suspecting Namur was not the direction of the Prussian retreat, went to Saint-Denis where it regrouped with the 21st Infantry Division.
 A brigade from Exelmans' Heavy Cavalry Corps was sent to reinforce Pajol's detachment; based on updated intelligence, it redirected en route to Gembloux and discovered traces of the Prussian retreat.

 In the morning, Marshal Emmanuel de Grouchy, acting commander of the Right Wing of the French Army, travelled to meet Napoleon at the emperor's quarters at Fleurus; the marshal was responding to a summons from the previous evening.
 At 08:00 and 09:00, Napoleon, accompanied by Grouchy, started a tour of the surrounding area; he visited officers, troops, and the battlefield at Ligny.
-At one point, he had a lengthy conversation with Grouchy and Gérard - the commander of the IV Corps - about domestic politics and other subjects unconnected with the campaign.
+At one point, he had a lengthy conversation with Grouchy and Gérard—commander of the IV Corps—about domestic politics and other subjects unconnected with the campaign.